konradstrachan/ethparishackathon23/README.md

 * **Enhanced DApp Functionality**: DApps can leverage CallHook to create more sophisticated and autonomous smart contracts, reducing the reliance on external systems and manual intervention.

+## Acknowledgements

+Thank you to [Jannik Spilker](https://github.com/Jannikio) for his contributions to this project.

 ## Contributing
 Contributions to CallHook are welcome!
 If you have any ideas, suggestions, or bug fixes, please submit an issue or pull request to the CallHook GitHub repository.